 Forbidden Planet (1956)

-A starship crew goes to investigate the silence of a planet's colony only to find two survivors and a deadly secret that one of them has.
+A starship crew in the 23rd century goes to investigate the silence of a distant planet's colony, only to find just two survivors, a powerful robot, and the deadly secret of a lost civilization.

-When Adams and his crew are sent to investigate the silence from a planet inhabited by scientists, he finds all but two have died.
-Dr. Morbius and his daughter Altaira have somehow survived a hideous monster which roams the planet.
-Unknown to Adams, Morbius has made a discovery, and has no intention of sharing it (or his daughter!) with anyone.
+When Commander Adams and his crew are sent to investigate why there were no communications from a previous mission to a planet explored 20 years earlier by scientists, he finds only two survivors, Dr. Morbius and his daughter.
+Unknown to Adams, Morbius has made a discovery, a discovery of great power, and has no intention of sharing it with anyone.

-An expedition is sent from Earth to Altair in the constellation of Aquilae (some 17 light years from Earth) to discover what happened to a colony of settlers on its fourth planet, Altair-4.
-What they discover is how and why an alien race of geniuses destroyed itself overnight while leaving their technology intact at some point in the distant, distant past.
+An expedition is sent from Earth to Altair in the constellation of Aquilae (some 17 light years from Earth) to discover what happened to an earlier exploratory expedition by scientists to its fourth planet, Altair IV.
+What they discover is a lone survivor researching how and why an alien race was destroyed 2000 centuries earlier while working on unlocking the secrets of the universe.